lack/cnf-features-deploy/feature-configs/cn-ran-overlays/acm-hub/README.md

 ```
 This will prepare following:
 - Create namespace `open-cluster-management`
-- Create a secret in the above namespace from a pull secret file.
+- Create a secret in the above namespace from the pull secret file defined above.

 3. Run